 1. What will my mortgage rate be?

 Let’s start with what always seems to be everyone’s number one concern.
-Similar to any other payment you’re trying to negotiate, it depends on a lot of factors.
+Similar to any other monthly payments you’re trying to negotiate, it depends on a lot of factors.

 The mortgage rate you ultimately receive will be based on your own attributes, such as credit score, along with the property in question.
 Then it’s up to you to take the time to shop around, as you would any other commoditized product.

-There is no one answer here, but the more time you put into improving your financial position, shopping different lenders, and familiarizing yourself with the process so you can effectively negotiate, the better off you’ll hopefully be.
+There is no single answer here, but the more time you put into improving your financial position, shopping different mortgage lenders, and familiarizing yourself with the process so you can effectively negotiate, the better off you’ll hopefully be.

 2. How long is my mortgage rate good for?